GabrielVareilles/rails-matching/README.md

 Let's translate our algorithm into ruby code.

-We could have a method called score in `Taste` model that calculates the match percentage between two taste instances.
-Translated into ruby code We could have a method called score in `Taste` model that calculates the match percentage between two taste instances.
+We could use a score method in `Taste` model that calculates the match percentage between two taste instances.
 So our `Taste` model file will look like:

 ```ruby